infotexture/dita-bootstrap/README.md

 - `bootstrap.css.tabs` – common utility classes for Bootstrap tabbed dialog components
 - `bootstrap.css.tabs.vertical` – common utility classes for Bootstrap vertical tabbed dialog components
 - `bootstrap.css.accordion` – common utility classes for Bootstrap accordion components

+You can add your own XSLT customizations by creating a new plug-in that extends the DITA Bootstrap XSLT transforms.
+Just amend `args.xsl` to point to your own XSLT files.
+An [XSLT template](./xsl/html5-bootstrap-template.xsl) is included within this repository.

 ## Feedback